 Energy bills explained

-We've put together this gas and electricity bill based on a number of energy bills from different suppliers, but please remember that your bill might not look like this one.
-Also keep in mind that you might pay for your energy in two parts and might receive separate electricity and gas bills.
+We've put together this sample gas and electricity bill based on a number of energy bills from different suppliers.
+So please keep in mind that your bill might not look exactly like this one, but it should have each element of this sample.
+Also, keep in mind that you might receive and pay for your energy through separate electricity and gas bills.

 2. You'll usually find your customer reference number or account number on the front of your gas and electricity bills.
-This is your unique identifier should you need to contact your supplier.
+You'll need this when contacting your supplier.